Plant DetailShow Menu

 Flower Description:

-The flowers are 1-2 inches long, densely hairy, and have yellow to greenish-yellow blooms.
+The flowers are 1 to 2 inches long, densely hairy, and have yellow to greenish-yellow blooms.
 They resemble a trumpet shape, and the flower tube is sharply curved.
 The calyx has three lobes which are dark purple.
 There are no petals.
 The flowers bloom in late spring to early summer from May to June.
 They are showy, but the blooms are hard to see because of the dense foliage.

 • Leaves: